mespinosa-cunef/computational_intelligence/README.md

       <p class="name" style="text-align:center">Victoria López</p>
       </a>
       <p class="bio">
       Director of the Polytechnic School of CUNEF University.
 She holds a PhD in Computational Mathematics and Artificial Intelligence and she has been a researcher at University of Amsterdam and the Complutense University of Madrid.
-She has two "Sexenios de investigación" recognized by ANECA and has supervised three doctoral theses, as well as numerous Master's theses.
 Her interests include Computational Mathematics and Artificial Intelligence.

       </p>
     </td>